krother/software-engineering-python/how_to_take_over_a_legacy_project/problems_with_legacy_code.md

         ...

 Looks bad enough in your own code.
-Now imagine finding these lines in a project you just inherited.
-What does it tell you about how well you will be able to work with the program?
+Now imagine you find these lines in a project you just inherited.
+What do you think, will working with the code be easy?

 When existing code is hard to work with, this is called **technical debt**.

-### Reasons for technical debt
+#### Reasons for technical debt

-Why does technical debt emerge?
+How does technical debt emerge?
 There are at least four reasons:

-#### 1. Deadlines
+#### 1. Time pressure
-A deadline means that someone determines when a program has to be ready (whatever that means).
+Generally, it is a good thing if someone wants to have a program working (because they need it).
+Generally, sooner is better than later.
+In scientific projects, this is often expressed by deadlines.
 A deadline could be a paper submission, the end of a funding period or the end of a PhD thesis.
-All kinds of deadlines create pressure.
+Although many deadlines in science are soft and negotiable, they create time pressure.

 Pressure teases programmers to cut corners.
 Programmers under pressure try to get the code running, no matter what (*"I can clean this up later."*).
 Producing clean, transparent, well-tested code becomes a secondary issue.
-Small nodules of messy code will emerge, and if you rush from deadline to deadline, they will accumulate over time.
+Small nodules of messy code will emerge, grow, accumulate, and if you rush from deadline to deadline, the program becomes a jungle.

 Slowing down your pace of programming under pressure takes courage.